adityasingh1903/Avax-assement/README.md

-# VotingContract
+# TicketPurchaseContract

-VotingContract is a Solidity smart contract that allows users to cast votes, end the voting process, and claim rewards.
-It implements the `require()`, `assert()`, and `revert()` statements to enforce voting rules and handle different scenarios.
+TicketPurchaseContract is a Solidity smart contract that enables users to purchase tickets and process refunds.
+It ensures that the ticket price is correct, tracks the number of tickets sold, and handles ticket purchases and refunds.

 ## Contract Overview

-The `VotingContract` keeps track of the total votes casted, maximum votes allowed, and whether a user has voted or not.
-It provides functions for casting votes, ending the voting process, and claiming rewards.
+The `TicketPurchaseContract` keeps track of the total number of tickets available (`totalTickets`), the price per ticket (`PerTicketPrice`), and the number of tickets sold (`ticketsSold`).
+It provides functions for purchasing tickets and refunding tickets.

 ### Contract Functions

-#### `castVote()`
+#### `purchaseTicket(uint ticketPrice)`

-Allows a user to cast their vote.
+Allows a user to purchase tickets by providing the `ticketPrice` as payment.
 It performs the following checks:

-- Ensures that the user hasn't already voted.
+- Ensures that the `ticketPrice` is a multiple of the `PerTicketPrice`.
-- Verifies that the maximum vote limit hasn't been reached.
+- Verifies that the number of tickets sold (`ticketsSold`) plus one does not exceed the total number of tickets (`totalTickets`).

-After successful validation, the user's vote is recorded, and the total vote count is incremented.
+Upon successful validation, the tickets are purchased, the number of tickets sold is updated, and an event is emitted to indicate the ticket purchase.

-#### `endVoting()`
+#### `refundTicket(uint numTickets)`

-Ends the voting process.
+Allows the contract owner to refund tickets by specifying the number of tickets (`numTickets`) to be refunded.
 It performs the following checks:

-- Verifies that the total votes casted meets the maximum voting threshold.

-Upon successful validation, the end voting logic is executed.

-#### `claimReward()`

-Allows a user to claim their reward after voting.
-It performs the following checks:

-- Ensures that the user has casted their vote.
-- Verifies that the minimum voting threshold has been reached.
+- Ensures that the number of tickets sold (`ticketsSold`) is greater than or equal to the number of tickets to be refunded (`numTickets`).

-Upon successful validation, the reward claiming logic is executed.
+Upon successful validation, the specified number of tickets is refunded, and the number of tickets sold is updated accordingly.

 ### Contract Events

-The `VotingContract` emits the following events:
+The `TicketPurchaseContract` emits the following event:

-- `VoteCasted`: Triggered when a user casts their vote.
-- `VotingCompleted`: Triggered when the voting process is completed, providing the total number of votes casted.
+- `TicketPurchased`: Triggered when a user purchases tickets, providing the buyer's address and the ticket price.

 ## Usage

-To use the `VotingContract`, follow these steps:
+To use the `TicketPurchaseContract`, follow these steps:

 1. Deploy the contract on a compatible Ethereum network.
 2. Interact with the contract using a compatible wallet or DApp to perform the following actions:
-   - Cast votes using the `castVote()` function.
-   - End the voting process using the `endVoting()` function.
-   - Claim rewards using the `claimReward()` function.
+   - Purchase tickets by calling the `purchaseTicket()` function and providing the correct `ticketPrice`.
+   - Refund tickets by calling the `refundTicket()` function and specifying the number of tickets to be refunded.

 ## Author

- Aditya singh
+Aditya Singh

 ## License

-The VotingContract is licensed under the MIT License.
+The TicketPurchaseContract is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.